Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Polarization vectors

 Multiplying this by $\varepsilon^{(\rho)\ast}_\mu \, \varepsilon^{(\rho')}_\nu$, the following relation can be obtained in common for all the four regions:

 where $g^{\rm (R)\mu\nu}$ means the metric in the FRW, PRW, RRW or LRW in (\ref{dres}). ~

 Let us express $k_\mu$, the four-dimensional momentum of the U(1) gauge field, as follows:

-where $\vec{k}$ is the three-dimensional vector obtained from $k^\mu$ by removing $\omega$ from $k^\mu$, and the indices under the under-breaths mean the directions that the components the under-breaths attach to refer to.
-These $k_\mu$ satisfy the conditions as a massless field, as $0=k_\mu k^\mu$, in the four regions within the Rindler coordinates.
+where $\vec{k}$ is the three-dimensional vector obtained from $k^\mu$ removing $\omega$ from $k^\mu$, and the indices under the under-breaths mean the directions that the components the under-breaths attach to refer to.
+These $k_\mu$ satisfy the conditions as a massless field $0=k_\mu k^\mu$.

-Let us discuss how the $(S,L,\pm)$-directions of the polarization vectors correspond to the directions in the four-dimensional (4D) Rindler coordinates.
+Let us discuss how the $(S,L,\pm)$-directions of the polarization vectors correspond to the directions in the Rindler coordinates.
 First, from $0=k_\mu k^\mu$, we can see that the direction of the world-line of the U(1) gauge field (the direction of travel in the four-dimensional Rindler coordinates) is either of parallel or perpendicular to the Killing horizon (which is shown in Fig.\ref{wsdd57} as $\textrm{$\xi$, $\tilde{\xi}$, $\zeta$ or $\tilde{\zeta}$} \to -\infty$ line).

 Then, since $\tau$ and $\tilde{\tau}$ play the role of time in the RRW and LRW, the world-line of the U(1) gauge field in the RRW and LRW should be parametrized by $\tau$ and $\tilde{\tau}$ (as noted under (\ref{dres})).
 Then, since the direction parallel to the Killing horizon is parametrized by $\tau$ and $\tilde{\tau}$ (while the direction perpendicular to the Killing horizon is $\tau$ or $\tilde{\tau}$ constant), the direction of the world-line of the U(1) gauge field is supposed as parallel to the Killing horizon.
 In the same way, in the FRW and PRW, the direction of the world-line of the U(1) gauge field is assumed to be parallel to the Killing horizon.